QuentinChampeau/Technical-Assessment-Senior-Developer-Dotnet-Angular/README.md

 3. Run `ng serve` to start the development server
 4. Access the application at `http://localhost:4200`

+### API Documentation

+The backend exposes both the raw OpenAPI specification and an interactive API UI:

+- OpenAPI document: `/openapi/v1.json`
+- Scalar UI: `/scalar`

+Scalar provides a clean interactive interface to explore and manually test all available endpoints.

 ## Requirements

 ### Core Technologies